Muhammad of Ghazni: Biography

-Mohammed was born along with his elder twin brother Mas'ud in 998 at the Ghaznavid capital of Ghazni.
+Muhammad was born, along with his elder twin brother Mas'ud, in 998 in the Ghaznavid capital of Ghazni.
 In ca. 1008, Mohammad married the daughter of the Farighunid ruler Abu'l-Nasr Muhammad.
-Two years later after the death of Abu'l-Nasr Muhammad, Mohammad was appointed by his father as the governor of Guzgan, thus putting an end to the native Farighunid dynasty of Guzgan.
+Two years later after the death of Abu'l-Nasr Muhammad, Muhammad was appointed by his father as the governor of Guzgan, thus putting an end to the native Farighunid dynasty of Guzgan.

-In 1030, Mahmud, because of his bad relations with his heir Mas'ud, changed his opinion, and appointed Mohammad as his heir, who was much less experienced in government and military affairs than Mas'ud.
+In 1030, Mahmud, because of his bad relations with his heir Mas'ud, changed his opinion and appointed Mohammad as his heir, who was much less experienced in government and military affairs than Mas'ud.
 Mahmud shortly died, and was succeeded by Mohammad, who then appointed Abu Sahl Hamduwi as his vizier.
 At his accession, much power of the state was under the former vizier Hasanak Mikali and military officer Ali ibn Il-Arslan, who greatly administered the state.
 Muhammad shortly appointed his uncle Yusuf ibn Sabuktigin as the commander-in-chief of the army.
 Although Muhammad did not possess any real power, his empire flourished.
 Soon, however, Muhammad's slave troops (ghulam) railed under Abu'l-Najm Ayaz, who had openly changed his allegiance to Muhammad's brother Mas'ud, whose military campaigns in western Iran had earned him a great reputation.
 Ayaz was shortly joined by other military officers such as Ali Daya.
 Muhammad then sent an army under his general Suvendharay to quell the rebellion, but the rebels eventually emerged victorious and killed Suvendharay.
 The victorious rebels then went to Mas'ud, who was at Nishapur.